n83b/cobh_programs/Readme_setup.txt

-Add Advanced Custom Fields to root directory as 'acf'
+Add Advanced Custom Fields plugin to root directory as 'acf'

+To compile react, navigate to js folder in terminal then: npm install  - gets dependancies npm start - to run / compile